Kitsunechin/exercise-tracker-capstone-client/README.md

 ## User Stories
-This app is for logged in users only
+This app is for logged in users and visitors

 #### Landing Page
 * As a new user